 What do you want with us?

 Unlike humans, who still can repent and reconcile with God, the demons have no chance for repentance and salvation.
 So, they had nothing to do with Jesus.
-However, Jesus had something to do with the evil spirits.
-He came to liberate humanity from the bondage of Satan and demons.
+However, Jesus did have business with them.
+He had come to liberate humanity from the bondage of Satan and demons.
 So, the demons questioned Jesus, out of their worry, what he would do with them.

 The Son of God

 The demons acknowledged Jesus as the Son of God.
-They knew that Jesus’ mission was to redeem humanity from their bondage.
-So, their worry was that their possession of the humans would end.
+They knew that Jesus’ mission was to redeem humanity from its bondage.
+So, they worried that their hold over humans would end.

 Have you come here to torment us?